The construction, maintenance, and operation of transportation infrastructures are subject to five major types of constraints.

 - Financing.
-Transportation infrastructure are capital intensive and securing financing can constrain their development or even their maintenance.
+Transportation infrastructures are capital intensive, and securing financing can constrain their development or even their maintenance.
 Allocating scarce resources for transportation infrastructure requires careful consideration of the expected economic and social benefits.
 If these benefits are uncertain, infrastructure development could be impaired, which is particularly the case for peripheral areas.
-For some infrastructure, such as rail, airports and port terminals, the private sector is willing to commit capital since the return on investment can be estimated.
-For other infrastructures, namely roads, the public sector can invest using a taxation base but with limited expectations of direct recovery of invested funds as the infrastructure is provided on the ground of a public service.
+For some infrastructure, such as rail, airports, and port terminals, the private sector is willing to commit capital since the return on investment can be estimated.
+For other infrastructures, namely roads, the public sector can invest using a taxation base but with limited expectations of direct recovery of invested funds as the infrastructure is provided on the ground of public service.
 The joint availability of private and public funding can be a constraint in the development of transport infrastructure.